bjbraams/calendars/_includes/comp-na/future.md

 2026-07-08 to 18: [Foundations of Computational Mathematics (FoCM 2026)](https://focm2026.univie.ac.at), Vienna, Austria.

 2026-08-17 to 21: Orthogonal Polynomials, Special Functions and Applications (OPSFA 2026), Kyoto, Japan.
-Web page to follow.
+Web page to follow